What was the Big Money Test hoping to discover? BBC Lab UK editor Richard Cable explains the thinking behind the experiment.

 Psychologists believe that many more factors than just how much we know come into play when we make decisions about money.
 They are interested in looking at our emotions, attitudes, beliefs and motivations, as well as our money habits, access to information and all round financial know-how.

 The Big Money Test was designed by Professor Adrian Furnham of University College London and Professor Mark Fenton O’Creevy of the Open University.
-To find out more about what they would like to learn from the test, follow the links below.

 The Big Money Test is presented by journalist and Watchdog contributor Martin Lewis, who also designed the Money Knowledge questions.